Cost Accounting

 Standard Costing

 Standard costing is a method of assigning predetermined costs to each unit of production.
-These standard costs are based on historical data, industry benchmarks, and estimates of future production conditions.
+The main purpose of standard costing is to measure production efficiency.

+The standard costs are based on historical data, industry benchmarks, and estimates of future production conditions.
+Although historical cost data is taken into consideration in standard costing the current situation such as inflation rates is considered to arrive at the standard cost.
 The actual costs of production are then compared to the standard costs to identify any variances.
 Variances can be favourable (when actual costs are less than standard costs) or unfavourable (when actual costs are greater than standard costs).

 Investigating and addressing variances can help businesses to identify and correct inefficiencies in their production processes.